NVA Flag

 Communist Allies

-The Peoples Republic of China and the Union Of Soviet Socialist Republics, USSR (Russia) were the major providers of finances, weapons systems, ammunition, and technical support.
-As in Korea, we were again fighting a surrogates war against the Communist Block.
+The Peoples Republic of China and the Union Of Soviet Socialist Republics (USSR) Russia and its Communist Soviet Block Countries of Bulgaria, Czechoslovakia, East Germany, Hungary, Poland and Romania were the major providers of agricultural provisions, finances, weapons systems, ammunition, and technical support.

 Return To Top Of Page